yuuki/lsconntrack/README.md

 [travis]: https://travis-ci.org/yuuki/lsconntrack
 [goreportcard]: (https://goreportcard.com/report/github.com/yuuki/lsconntrack)

-lsconntrack prints aggregated connections tracked by Linux netfilter conntrack and enables you to simply grasp the network relationship between localhost and other hosts.
+lsconntrack prints `host flows` (aggregated connection flows to the same source or destination ports) tracked by Linux netfilter conntrack and enables you to simply grasp the network relationship between localhost and other hosts.

+## Features

+- Distinction of `active opens` and `passive opens`
+- Print also packets and bytes of each flows (the absolute values are meaningless)
+- Go portability
+- Filter by ports (--active-ports and --passive-ports)
+- stdin support (combination with [conntrack-tools](http://conntrack-tools.netfilter.org/))
+- JSON support

 ## Environment